Freight Shipping from Minneapolis to Phoenix

 How much does it cost to ship freight from Minneapolis to Phoenix?

-Full truckload (FTL) rates from Minneapolis, MN to Phoenix, AZ currently range from $3,573-$4,404 for a standard dry van load over the 1,662-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to Phoenix, AZ currently range $3,573-$4,404 (roughly $2.18-$2.66 per mile over 1,662 miles).
 LTL shipments typically cost $1,114-$1,813 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to Phoenix?